 |Abstract:||Art 360 is a one semester internship designed to teach student the basics of running a gallery as well as examining theoretical issues including but not limited to: the mission of a gallery; understanding a gallery’s audience; and the role of exhibition spaces in a community.
 Working with the gallery director, students will be involved in: crating, shipping, publicizing, printing, preparing and designing of exhibits, proper handling of works of art, hanging, lighting, labels, receptions, security, etc. for all exhibits during the school year.
 This semester there are two professional exhibits and two student shows at Clough-Hanson Gallery with the possibility of one show at Power House.
 Each student in the class will be responsible for the administrative aspects of at least one exhibit.
 Students will assist the gallery director in the layout of the professional artist exhibits, and will lay out the student exhibits.|

 |Description:||This syllabus was submitted to the Rhodes College Office of Academic Affairs by the course instructor.|

 |Appears in Collections:||Art Department.
 Syllabi|

-Items in DLynx are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.